Funded by Senate Bill 1407

-At this point, it is uncertain whether the AOC will be pursuing this parcel.
-The AOC must complete the CEQA process and also analyze whether this additional acquisition is within the project budget and/or future design.
-The AOC expects to release an environmental impact report later this summer and will hold a public meeting to discuss any potential significant effects caused by the project.
+At this point, it is uncertain whether the Judicial Council will be pursuing this parcel.
+The Judicial Council must complete the CEQA process and also analyze whether this additional acquisition is within the project budget and/or future design.
+The Judicial Council expects to release an environmental impact report later this summer and will hold a public meeting to discuss any potential significant effects caused by the project.
 The potential closure of the Jewel City Bowl is not an environmental issue per se, although the changes in traffic patterns and potential demolition of the building will be analyzed.

 Will the project hire local contractors and local suppliers?

 The Judicial Council will contract with a construction manager at risk to provide preconstruction services and then to manage construction of the project.
 The selection of that firm and their work on the project will include local outreach to ensure qualified local first-tier and lower-tier subcontractors and suppliers have the opportunity to bid on the construction work.

 Will the new courthouse be energy efficient and sustainably designed?

 All courthouse projects funded by SB 1407 are being designed to achieve a LEED Silver certification by the U.S. Green Building Council.
 This is a third-party certification program and the nationally accepted benchmark for the design, construction, and operation of high-performance “green” buildings.
 More information on LEED

 Will the local community have input on this project?
 How can it stay informed?